GenericMappingTools/gmt/doc/rst/source/gallery/users_contrib_script/vertical_slice.rst

 ------------------------

-This is an example of how to graph a function p=f(x, y, z) and include in the graph a slice of it using GMT 5.
+This is an example of how to graph a function p=f(x, y, z) and include in the graph a slice of it using GMT.

 In this case, my function is f(latitude, longitude, height) and to make the example self-contained I make the grid and the slice in the script.